-During the past 5 years, an average of 87.8% of graduating Biology majors indicated that they participated in extracurricular activities while at TTU, and well over half (range 54.5 - 85%) indicated that these experiences contributed positively to their education (Table 8).
+During the past 5 years, an average of 91% of graduating Biology majors indicated that they participated in extracurricular activities while at TTU, and well over half (range 54.5 - 85.1%) indicated that these experiences contributed positively to their education (Table 8).
 The senior questionnaire that was initiated in 2002-2003 has provided a more realistic estimate that is consistent with our impressions that students engage in a wide variety of major-oriented extracurricular activities.
+One note: the low percent for scientific meetings for 2019-2020 is very likely due to COVID-19 concerns; many students do this their senior year, and many meetings were canceled during Spring 2020.